googlemaps/.github/README-template.md

 ## Documentation

-See the [reference documentation][Dokka/Javadoc] for a full list of classes and their methods.
+See the [documentation] for a full list of classes and their methods.

 ## Usage